Bridging Loan vs Mortgage: Which Is the Right Choice for You?

 Mortgages can have strict criteria to determine whether or not you’ll be able to afford your mortgage payments in the coming years.

-• If you’ve found a property that you want to buy and time is of the essence, a bridging loan could help you secure finance more quickly.
+• If you’ve found a property you want to buy and time is of the essence, a bridging loan could help you secure finance more quickly.

 Sam O'Neill